 Apache Airflow's Open Source platform enables data engineers to author, monitor, and create, complex enterprise grade workflows.
-It is important to note that Airflow is not an ETL tool but can integrate with one.
-Airflow is becoming widely adopted by data teams, including some of Xplenty's larger customers.
+It is important to note that Apache Airflow is not an ETL tool but can integrate with one.
+Apache Airflow is becoming widely adopted by data teams, including some of Xplenty's larger customers.

 Integrating Apache Airflow with Xplenty

-Airflow with Xplenty enables enterprise wide workflows that seamlessly integrate ETL steps.
+Apache Airflow with Xplenty enables enterprise wide workflows that seamlessly integrate ETL steps.
 Xplenty is a cloud-based ETL Tool that provides simple, visualized data pipelines for automated data flows across a wide range of sources and destinations.
-To learn more about using Xplenty in combination with Airflow, contact us here!
+To learn more about using Xplenty in combination with Apache Airflow, contact us here!